james-rainey/james-rainey.github.io/_projects/NEVIS.md

 <h2> 👁️ Seeing the World in Edges, Not Pixels</h2>
 ---

 In our first paper, we focused on how to give an AI vision model a more **biological way of seeing**.
 The human visual cortex doesn’t start with whole objects, it starts with edges and orientations.
-Cells in the brain’s V1 region fire for horizontal or vertical lines, and higher layers gradually assemble those into shapes and objects.
+Neurons in the brain fire for horizontal or vertical lines, and higher layers gradually assemble those into shapes and objects.

 We applied the same logic to a **spiking neural network (SNN)** trained on the **MNIST** handwritten digits dataset.
 Before the network even began learning, each image passed through simple **Prewitt filters** that extract edges.
 Instead of raw brightness values, the SNN saw lines and contours, the same way your brain does.

 This approach made the network’s learning more stable and interpretable.
-And when we added a twist, resetting about 10% of its neurons back to an untrained state after learning, something remarkable happened.
+And when we added a twist, resetting about 10% of its neurons back to an untrained state after learning, something interesting happened.
 Those “untrained” neurons acted like **error detectors**, firing only when the input didn’t belong to any known category.
 Suddenly, our system wasn’t just classifying digits, it could tell when something _wasn’t_ a digit at all.

 On tests with random images from the CIFAR-100 dataset, the edge-based, partially untrained model rejected over **96%** of non-digit inputs correctly, compared to near-zero for the pixel-based version.
 It became a system that knew what it knew, and what it didn’t.